 In the Anglo-Saxon world such a professional may be called a Chief Privacy Officer (CPO), a Privacy Officer, a Data Protection Officer or a Data Security Officer.

-The Data Protection Regulation, which came into force on 25 May 2016, will be applied to all 28 EU Member States as from 25 May 2018.
-It governs the appointment of the Data Protection Officer (in Italian Responsabile della protezione dei dati) in the following cases:
+The European Data Protection Regulation governs the appointment of the Data Protection Officer (in Italian Responsabile della protezione dei dati) in the following cases:

 a) the processing is carried out by a public authority or a public body, with the exception of the courts when they exercise their jurisdictional functions;